Watch Video

 • Invite participation by…”

-This becomes your leadership plan — one conversation, reshaped by developmental wisdom and applied emotional intelligence.
-These moments of tension aren’t just problems — they’re practice fields for influence, coaching, and connection.
-Leadership begins with seeing others as human — even when they’re difficult
+This is your new leadership plan.
+One conversation, reshaped by developmental wisdom and applied emotional intelligence.
+Start seeing these moments of tension as practice fields for influence, coaching, and connection.

 Heading 1